 | Filter Replacement Interval | Every 3-6 months depending on environment and usage |

-Overall, this purifier feels sturdy, effective, and user-friendly.
-It’s a solid choice for anyone battling musty smells or needing fresh air in large spaces.
+Overall, it’s a solid, effective, and quiet choice for anyone battling musty odors or needing better air quality in big spaces.

 LEVOIT Air Purifiers for Bedroom Home Dorm, 3-in-1 Filter